McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 This is only available if you are using the [passthrough configuration](#passthrough-configuration).

-Just don't forget to [force load](#force-loading-of-the-mathjax-library) the MathJax library by setting `disableMathJax=false` either in your `hugo.toml` or in your page's front matter.
+Just don't forget to [force load](#force-loading-of-the-mathjax-library) the MathJax library by setting `math=true` either in your `hugo.toml` or in your page's front matter.

 In passthrough default configuration, block math is generated if you use two consecutive `$$` as a delimiter around your formulae.